-If you meet the criteria for the special rules you:
+If you meet the criteria for the special rules:

-- will not have to complete the form ‘How your disability affects you’
+- you will not have to complete the form ‘How your disability affects you’

-- will not need a face to face consultation
+- you will not need a face to face consultation

-- may also be entitled to the Mobility component of PIP depending on your mobility needs
+- you may also be entitled to the Mobility component of PIP depending on your mobility needs

-You can make a claim to PIP under the special rules by phoning the PIP Centre on:
+You can make a claim to PIP under the special rules by phoning the Personal Independence Payment (PIP) Centre.

 Some extra questions will be asked whilst on the phone about your condition and how it affects your ability to get around.
 Someone else can make the call on your behalf.

-If you have a terminal illness you are encouraged to obtain a DS1500 form from your doctor, specialist or consultant to support your claim.
-If you have sent a DS1500 form for PIP or any other benefit in the last six months you do not need to re-supply it.
+If you have a terminal illness you are encouraged to obtain a DS1500 form from your doctor, specialist or consultant to support your claim unless you have sent one for PIP or any other benefit in the last six months

 The DS1500 is a report about your medical condition.
 You won’t have to pay for it.